Film Densifier & Squeezer

 For washed PP and PE film that still carries too much moisture and too little bulk density for stable pelletizer feeding.

-Drying & Densifying Units
+Drying & Densifying Equipment

 Use this hub to choose the right module family before you look at final model size.
 Each route solves a different process problem.